sgoeschl/java-image-processing-survival-guide/paper/README.md

 j  org.apache.pdfbox.pdmodel.PDPage.convertToImage(II)Ljava/awt/image/BufferedImage;+310
 ```

-What happened - something very similiar to an image decompression bomb caused by a PDF containing a scan with 10200 x 13992 pixels.
-The code fails to process the PDF, the JRE crashes and the end-user is unhappy since the PDF upload fails
+Something very similiar to an image decompression bomb had happened - a PDF containing a scan with 10200 x 13992 pixels bombed the JVM.
+The native code used by Java ImageIO fails to transform the image, the JRE crashes, the end-user is unhappy since the PDF upload failed multiple times (the error message saying "The image upload failed - please try again" did not work in our favour) and the operation team has a bad day.

 Again an image size sanity check was added using the code snippet shown below which determines the size of embedded images.